OpenEvalProject/evals/manuscripts/elife-91949/v2/manuscript.md

 To compare DyNeMo to the HMM in a group-level analysis, we repeat the young vs old study using the DyNeMo-specific summary statistics (i.e. the mean and standard deviation of the renormalized mode time courses).
 Figure 5BI shows significant group differences for young (18–34 years old) and old (34–60 years old) participants.
 We can see an increased mode contribution (mean renormalized mode time course) for the sensorimotor network (mode 4), which reflects the increase in fractional occupancy we saw in the TDE-HMM (Figure 4BI).
 We see DyNeMo is able to reveal a stronger effect size with a p<0.01 compared to the TDE-HMM, which had a p<0.05.
 DyNeMo also shows a decrease in the variability (standard deviation of the renormalized mode time course) for the left temporal network (mode 5, p<0.01).
 We will discuss the young vs old comparison further in Section 2.5.
 The reproducibility of these results is shown in Figure 5—figure supplement 1.

-## 2.5 Estimating static functional networks
+### 2.5 Estimating static functional networks

 For comparison, we also apply a typical static network analysis pipeline (including static functional connectivity) to the CTF rest MEG dataset.
 We also consider how the static perspective in a young vs old group-level analysis compares to the dynamic perspective provided by the TDE-HMM in Figure 4 and TDE-DyNeMo in Figure 5, illustrating the benefits of being able to do static and dynamic analyses within the same toolbox.

 Figure 6 shows the group-averaged PSD (A.I), power maps (A.II), coherence networks (A.III) and amplitude envelope correlation (AEC) networks (A.IV) were calculated using all subjects.
-We observe δ\begin{document}$\delta$\end{document}-power is strongest in anterior regions and α\begin{document}$\alpha$\end{document}-power is strongest in posterior regions.
+We observe $\delta$-power is strongest in anterior regions and $\alpha$-power is strongest in posterior regions.
 We also observe qualitatively similar coherence and AEC networks.
-In particular, we see strong occipital connectivity in the α\begin{document}$\alpha$\end{document}-band in both the coherence and AEC networks.
+In particular, we see strong occipital connectivity in the $\alpha$-band in both the coherence and AEC networks.

 ![Figure 6.](https://cdn.elifesciences.org/articles/91949/elife-91949-fig6-v2.jpg)

 **Figure 6.:** In the CTF rest magnetoencephalography (MEG) dataset, this reveals frequency-specific differences in the static functional networks of young (18–34 years old) and old (34–60 years old) participants.
-Group-average power spectral density (PSD) (averaged over subjects and parcels, (A.I) power maps (A.II) coherence networks (A.III) and AEC networks (A.IV) for the canonical frequency bands (). (δ,θ,α,β\begin{document}$\delta,\theta,\alpha,\beta$\end{document}B.I) Power difference for old minus young (top) and p-values (bottom).
+Group-average power spectral density (PSD) (averaged over subjects and parcels, (A.I) power maps (A.II) coherence networks (A.III) and AEC networks (A.IV) for the canonical frequency bands ($\delta,\theta,\alpha,\beta$).
+(B.I) Power difference for old minus young (top) and p-values (bottom).
 Only frequency bands with at least one parcel with a p<0.05 are shown, the rest are marked with n.s. (none significant).
 B.II) Amplitude envelope correlation (AEC) difference for old minus young only showing edges with a p<0.05.
 The maximum statistic pooling over frequency bands and parcels/edges was used in permutation testing to control for the family-wise error rate.
 The script used to generate the results in this figure is here: https://github.com/OHBA-analysis/osl-dynamics/blob/main/examples/toolbox_paper/ctf_rest/static_networks.py.

 Figure 6B shows significant (p<0.05) differences in the power maps (B.I) and AEC networks (B.II) for old (34–60 years old) minus young (18–34 years old) groups.
-We observe a significant reduction in temporal δ\begin{document}$\delta$\end{document}-power and an increase in sensorimotor β\begin{document}$\beta$\end{document}-power.
-We also observe a significant increase in sensorimotor AEC in the β\begin{document}$\beta$\end{document}-band (Figure 6BII).
+We observe a significant reduction in temporal $\delta$-power and an increase in sensorimotor $\beta$-power.
+We also observe a significant increase in sensorimotor AEC in the $\beta$-band (Figure 6BII).

 The static (time-averaged) differences we see in young vs old participants can arise in many ways from the underlying dynamics of resting-state networks (Figures 4AI and 5AI).
 For example, an increase in static power could be due to more frequent activations of a particular network.
 Conversely, the dynamics of the networks may be unaffected and the power within a network could be altered.
 Studying the dynamic network perspective using the HMM and/or DyNeMo can help provide further insights into how the static differences arise.
-Looking at the dynamic network perspective provided by the TDE-HMM, we see an increase in the fractional occupancy of state 4 (Figure 4BI), which is a network with high β\begin{document}$\beta$\end{document}-power and connectivity (coherence) in the sensorimotor region.
-This is consistent with the static increase in β\begin{document}$\beta$\end{document}-power and AEC connectivity we observe here; i.e., the increase in static β\begin{document}$\beta$\end{document}-power and connectivity with age can be linked to a larger fraction of time spent in the sensorimotor network.
+Looking at the dynamic network perspective provided by the TDE-HMM, we see an increase in the fractional occupancy of state 4 (Figure 4BI), which is a network with high $\beta$-power and connectivity (coherence) in the sensorimotor region.
+This is consistent with the static increase in $\beta$-power and AEC connectivity we observe here; i.e., the increase in static $\beta$-power and connectivity with age can be linked to a larger fraction of time spent in the sensorimotor network.
 The perspective provided by TDE-DyNeMo shows an increase with age in the contribution of mode 4 (Figure 5BI), which represents a sensorimotor network.
-This is a complementary explanation for the increase in static β\begin{document}$\beta$\end{document}-power and connectivity as a larger contribution from the sensorimotor network to the overall brain activity of older participants.
+This is a complementary explanation for the increase in static $\beta$-power and connectivity as a larger contribution from the sensorimotor network to the overall brain activity of older participants.

 ## Discussion